OMDUBEY21/Real-time-Emotion-Driven-Interrogation-Analysis/README.md

 cops may still have some questions about whether a particular person has committed a crime or not.
 Therefore, an emotion facial analysis algorithm might be of great help to officers in providing them with a general impression of the suspect.
-During each interrogation, a camera will record all of the suspect’s facial expressions.
+During each interrogation, a camera will record all of the suspect’s facial expressions and eye blinks.
 Using an algorithm, these expressions will be transformed into a graphical representation, and the investigator will examine the most prevalent expressions in this frame of the graph to reach a preliminary determination of whether the suspect is telling the truth or not which will furthere generate a report of overall session investigation and helps the